Nyand/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 8.Function that deletes a key in a dictionary.
 9.Function that returns a new dictionary with all values multiplied by 2 10.Function that returns a key with the biggest integer value.
+11.Function that returns a list with all values multiplied by a number without using any loops.